Judah Leon Magnes: Pacifism and the anti-war movement

 Magnes was a Pacifist activist.
-According to Israeli professor Aryeh Goren, he considered himself a follower of Mahatma Gandhi and the prophet Jeremiah, and opposed all forms of nationalism by military force.
+According to Israeli professor Arthur A. Goren, he considered himself a follower of Mahatma Gandhi and the prophet Jeremiah, and opposed all forms of nationalism by military force.
 He had developed Pacifist views in 1898 as a result of the Spanish–American War.
 Magnes believed it to be an "unrighteous" war.
 Following the assassination of President William McKinley, who had led the United States into war with Spain, by an anarchist activist, Magnes wrote to his parents from Europe that he was not "enraged at the anarchists for it at all.
 In my opinion, dishonest men in public office are greater anarchists than those who kill a president once in twenty years".

 Following the United States' entry into the war in Europe in the spring of 1917, Magnes switched all his attention to campaigning against it.
 He became one of the movement's high-profile leaders.
 Like most of its leaders his sympathies were with the working classes.
 People such Eugene Debs who was sentenced to ten years in prison for his activities; Norman Thomas; Roger Nash Baldwin; Scott Nearing; Morris Hillquit, who took 22% of the vote in New York's Mayoral elections on an anti-war platform; and Oswald Garrison Villard.
-Most of these men were involved in what became the People's Council of America for Democracy and Peace with Magnes its first chairman.
+Most of these men were involved in what became the People's Council of America for Democracy and the Terms of Peace with Magnes its first chairman.
 On 30 May 1917 he gave the keynote address to a mass meeting of fifteen thousand people in the Madison Square Gardens.
-A follow-up meeting in Minneapolis was banned and hastily re-convened in Chicago but with a military force threatening to break it up.
+A follow-up meeting in Minneapolis was banned and hastily reconvened in Chicago but with a military force threatening to break it up.

 Magnes moved home in Connecticut because of hostility from his neighbours and was interviewed by an agent from the Department of Justice.
-One of his colleagues from the "Joint", B. D. Bogen, was questioned by the Attorney General about Magnes' activities.
-Magnes worked with the newly formed Civil Liberties Bureau which defended pacifists and conscientious objectors.
-In America more than 2,000 prosecutions were brought against war-resisters under the Conscription Act or the Espionage Act; Magnes avoided prosecution since he was over conscription age.
+One of his colleagues from the "Joint", B. D. Bogen, was questioned by Attorney-General Thomas Watt Gregory about Magnes' activities.

+Magnes worked with the newly-formed National Civil Liberties Bureau which defended pacifists and conscientious objectors.
+In America more than 2,000 prosecutions were brought against war-resisters under the Selective Service Act of 1917 or the Espionage Act of 1917; Magnes avoided prosecution since he was over conscription age.

 Despite coming from a wealthy background—by 1920 he had become financially independent—Magnes reacted to the Russian Revolution with enthusiasm; in 1921 he was the spokesman at Philadelphia for the Society for Medical Relief to Soviet Russia.
 He also spoke on behalf of the Italians Sacco and Vanzetti.